Instilling Confidence in Clients

 Delivering the best service on the market

 The new draft Fire Safety Bill now requires the owners and managers of commercial and residential buildings to take responsibility for the internal fire compartmentation systems as part of an annual fire risk assessment to ensure that all fire rated walls are protected and maintained to a compliant standard.

-Fire Compartmentation Survey in Leicester
+Fire Compartmentation Survey

-Fire compartmentation surveys in Leicester are essential for anyone in need of fire compartmentation.
+Fire compartmentation surveys are essential for anyone in need of fire compartmentation.
 Fire compartmentation provides a suppression system against fire development, the design strategy of a fire rated wall is to provide a fire break between specific areas on a building floor including escape routes which is achieved by blocking exposed openings using fire resistant materials to stop the flow of oxygen, preventing fire from drawing out into other areas.
 This will in the event of a fire, allow time for building occupants to evacuate safely and fire crews to enter, ultimately saving lives and avoiding destruction of the building asset.